Panhard EBR: EBR model 1954

 The improved 1954 model was developed with the aim of improving the firepower of the reconnaissance units using EBR.

-279 EBR model 1954 were produced between 1954 and 1956, they were fitted with the AMX-13's FL 10 oscillating turret, more specifically the FL 10A2C turret.
-The 1954 model had a strengthened suspension to support the heavier weight of the FL 10 turret.

-This turret was armed with the long 75 mm SA 50 rifled gun fed by an autoloader consisting of two six-rounds ammunition drums located in the turret bustle.
+279 EBR model 1954 were produced between 1954 and 1956, they were fitted with the AMX-13's FL 10 oscillating turret, more specifically, the FL 10A2C turret.
+The 1954 model had a strengthened suspension to support the heavier weight of the FL 10 turret, which was armed with the long 75 mm SA 50 rifled gun fed by an autoloader consisting of two six-rounds ammunition drums located in the turret bustle.
 The 1954 model was able to carry a total of 36 rounds.
 The gunner had an APX L 862 monocular gun sight with a ×7.5 magnification.

-The 1954 model was phased out in 1964 but few of them remained in service in cavalry regiments as command post vehicles.
+The 1954 model was phased out in 1964 but a few remained in service in cavalry regiments as command post vehicles.
 Nicknamed sauterelle (grasshopper), these EBRs had their SA 50 guns deactivated and their ammunition racks removed to free up space to fit a chart table and long range radios.

 Some EBR model 1954 were bought by the Federal Republic of Germany, Indonesia and Portugal (78 units), the latter were subsequently involved in the Portuguese Colonial War.

 EBR-ETT

 The ETT Engin de Transport de Troupe troop transport vehicle) was an APC variant originally developed for the platoons evolving alongside the EBR in the French army reconnaissance units.
 Two prototypes were tested between 1956 and 1957, but ultimately were not adopted by the French Army.
-Finally, 28 units were purchased by Portuguese Army, to integrate its EBR eqquiped reconnaissance squadrons.
+Finally, 28 units were purchased by the Portuguese Army, to integrate its EBR equipped reconnaissance squadrons.

 Service history

 France has, since 1935, engaged in the manufacture and use of a prolific line of wheeled armored reconnaissance vehicles armed with weapons with an anti-tank capability.
-This being the result of reforms initiated by the Light Mechanized Divisions (DLM).
+This being the result of reforms initiated by the Light Mechanized Divisions (DML).

 French tactical doctrine required reconnaissance elements to cover and range over a large and extensive battlefield, especially within the context of the slow and high-maintenance tanks of the time.
 Also of note is the way that tanks are best deployed, massed and concentrated, which prevents their dispersion for safety and for screening.